kaoutar-lakdim/Language-Identification-usingGaussian-Mixture-Models/README.md

  alt="schema">
 </p

+### Remarks
+Upon analysis, we observe that the recordings lasting 15 seconds yield the best results, followed by the recordings of 10 seconds, and then the recordings of 5 seconds.
+This suggests that the duration of audio recordings has an influence on the performance of the prediction model.

+Additionally, it is worth noting that the recordings of 15 seconds converge more rapidly in terms of model performance compared to the other recording durations.
+This indicates that longer recordings provide more comprehensive and informative data for the model to make accurate predictions.

+These observations emphasize the importance of considering the duration of audio recordings when developing and evaluating prediction models, as it can significantly impact their performance and convergence rate

 ## Conclusion
 Cette projet démontre la faisabilité de l'identification de langues à l'aide de modèles de Mélange Gaussien.
 Les résultats obtenus montrent une précision satisfaisante et une classification précise des différentes langues.